leoloso/graphql-by-pop.com/tutorials/localized-newsletter.md

-# Sending a localized newsletter, user by user
+# Sending a Localized Newsletter, User by User

 This tutorial will make use of the [PQL](../docs/extended/pql) to satisfy an extensive functionality in a single query.